voidxog/Android-16-Expressive-Theme/README.md

 *   **Health Connect:** com.google.android.healthconnect.controller
 *   **Repair Mode:** com.google.android.repairmode
 *   **Device Diagnostics:** com.android.devicediagnostics
-*   ...and potentially others using com.android.settingslib that I haven't found yet.
+*   ...and potentially others using com.android.settingslib.

 **Important:**

-While you can enable this module for *any* app in the LSPosed Manager scope settings, it will only modify behavior in apps that actually call the specific methods being hooked (`SettingsThemeHelper.tryInit`, `SettingsThemeHelper.isExpressiveTheme`, `SettingsThemeKt.isSpaExpressiveEnabled`).
+While you can enable this module for *any* app in the LSPosed Manager scope settings, it will only modify behavior in apps that actually check for that specific boolean.
 For apps that don't use these, the module will simply do nothing.

 ## How to install